goeiebook/creativelab/narrative.md

 ---

-Discovered counter intuitive ball behavior.
-If thrown down and forward at a sharp angle, under a low ceiling, the ball will bounce up and off the ceiling.
-But instead of continuing forward as expected, it will return toward the thrower.
-This is easily reproducible.
-It's wonderful.
-I spent quite a bit of time experimenting with angles, enjoying the surprise.
-The phenomenon appears due to the spin imparted when throwing a ball foward, but more study is necessary.
+There are many ways to bounce the white rubber ball.
+One day while walking through a culvert I threw the ball down at a sharp angle and it bounced against the ceiling.
+Then something counterintuitive happened.
+Instead of continuing forward as expected, it return toward me.
+The effect was reproducible.
+It was wonderful.
+I spent some time experimenting with angles, enjoying the surprise.
+The phenomenon might have been due to spin imparted when throwing a ball foward, but more study was necessary.

 ---

 As the number of prototypes increases, common code elements become apparent.
-For example, all the prototypes contain functions to access the localstorage structure.
-Those functions should be stored in a single reusable place.
+All the prototypes, for example, contained functions for accessing the localstorage structure.
+Those functions could be reused if stored in a single place.
 The most obvious solution is a dedicated snippet.
-But then snippet must be re-run whenever the page is reloaded.
+But then that snippet must be re-run whenever the page is reloaded.
+That means multiple snippets must be run each time the page is reloaed.
 And as the number of components grows, the cycle of right-click-run becomes rote.
-It's time for an automated solution.
+It was again time for an automated solution.

-The solution requires running a local server.
-Implementing it is more complicated than expected.
-Several surprising stumbling blocks.
-Why am I going to all this trouble?
-Surely time would be better spent elsewhere.
-And then the local server springs to life and serves without error.
-A thrill results.
-And, as a bonus, now third party libraries can be easily loaded.
+The solution took some effort to make.
+It was more complicated than expected.
+Several technical details became stumbling blocks.
+I thought to myself, _why am I going to all this trouble_?
+Surely there was something more worthwhile.
+My book still needed a lot of work.
+And then suddenly the local server sprang to life and served without error.
+A thrill.
+And, as a bonus, third party libraries could now be easily loaded.
 Such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).

 This is the snippet that interfaces with the local server: